-Your replacement brake pads might last up to 50,000 miles.
-Choices for brake pads are organic, metallic or ceramic.
-This brake pad presses against the rotor, causing enough friction to stop the wheels.
+Your replacement brake pads may last up to 50,000 miles.
+They wear out because the friction lining, which can be made of metallic, organic or ceramic material, wears out every time you press the brakes.
+This brake pad squeezes against the rotor, causing friction and slowing, enough to stop the wheels.

-Our team would like to explain more.
-Come to the shop or set a repair visit right away!
+We would like to explain the details.
+Come to the shop or set an appointment right away!